Forecaster/RailcraftCalculatorLocalization/README.md

 The syntax for a string is id=string.

+The "string" part is what you would translate.

 To prevent html-injection no html tags are allowed in the strings.

 Excluded are the <o> and <c> tags which is are custom tags used to apply text styles to specific strings.